TrueCar/gluestick/packages/gluestick-plugin-no-fouc/README.md

 Removes Flash of Unstyled Content (FOUC) in development.

 ## How it works
-All styles will be extracted to css file using `ExtractTextWebpackPlugin` then, the file will be linked by server/renderer and added to `<head>` element.
+All styles will be extracted to a css file using `ExtractTextWebpackPlugin` then, the file will be linked by server/renderer and added to `<head>` element.
 It sits side-by-side with `style-loader`, so you can still use HMR.

 __In production this plugin does nothing.__